DataDog/hiring-engineers/answers.md

 allowfullscreen></iframe>
 ```

 - Second roadmap item is a no-brainer.
 Make datadog module that handles Security Incident and Events (**SIEM**).
-DD can already collect logs and even monitor custom apps and if deployed in as a lightweight agent on end-users devices (laptops, workstations) - the security staff gain end-to-end view on the security posture.
+DD can already collect logs and monitor custom apps and correlate and if deployed in as a lightweight agent on end-users devices (laptops, workstations) - the security staff gain end-to-end view on the security posture.
 DD could partner or develop it's own capability to investigate these events and automatically visualize and take remediative actions.
 I can certainly see how this could disrup the legacy SIEM market with ArcSight and the likes.
+This can easily identify certain attack vectors, detect if ransomware is encrypting your drive or LUN, detect suspicious connections bursts as part of malware or spambots and similar use cases.
+I truly believe there is value in this and if combined with longer data retention plans for logging - very usable for goverment agencies and regulated sectors (Energy, Banking).